 · the Supreme Court of Ukraine.

-Higher judicial bodies of specialized courts are the , the Higher Administrative Court of Ukraine and the High Specialized Court of Ukraine in Civil and Criminal Cases .
+Higher judicial bodies of specialized courts are the Higher Commercial Court of Ukraine, the Higher Administrative Court of Ukraine and the High Specialized Court of Ukraine in Civil and Criminal Cases.
 Currently there are about 770 courts with around 8,700 judges in Ukraine.

 The creation of extraordinary and special courts is not permitted.

 The Law of Ukraine “On Access to Court Decisions”, adopted in 2005 has a special role in making judiciary more transparent.
-According to this law, all court decisions are published on the Internet at www.reyestr.court.gov.ua .
-The State Judicial Administration of Ukraine is administrator of the State Registry.
-Although the Ukrainian legal system does not acknowledge case law as a source of legislation, in fact published decisions have significant influence on legal practice.
+According to this law, all court decisions are published on the Internet here.
+The State Judicial Administration of Ukraine is administrator of the state registry.
+Although Ukrainian legal system does not acknowledge case law as a source of legislation, in fact published decisions have significant influence on legal practice.

-The Constitution envisages that the constitutes a single system, which main objectives are: (i) prosecution in court on behalf of the State; (ii) representation of interests of individuals and the State in courts; and (iii) supervision over observance of laws other state authorities.
+The Constitution envisages that the Public Prosecution of Ukraine constitutes a single system, the main objectives of which are: (i) prosecution in court on behalf of the State; (ii) representation of interests of individuals and the State in courts; and (iii) supervision over observance of laws other state authorities.
 In addition, the Prosecutor’s Office of Ukraine conducts criminal investigation crimes committed by state officials.

-The legal community in Ukraine is actively discussing the place and the role of the Public Prosecution within the system of state bodies.
+The legal community in Ukraine quite actively discusses the place and the role of the Public Prosecution within the system of state bodies.
 Pretrial investigation and supervision over observance

-of law are criticized by legal society and foreign advisors, as functions inherited from the Soviet Union violate the system of checks-and-balances in Ukraine.
-However, according to announced reform, the new law on public prosecution the public prosecutor will eventually lose these powers.
+of law are criticized by legal society and European advisors as functions inherited from the Soviet Union and which violate the check-and-balances system in Ukraine.
+However, according to announced reform, the new law on public prosecution the public prosecutor will lose these powers.

 The right to adopt laws in Ukraine belongs to the Verkhovna Rada.
 The Laws have the highest legal force in the state.
 The Article 92 of the Constitution points out the areas where the relations are governed exclusively by the laws of Ukraine.

-According to the Constitution, the President, Members of Parliament, the Cabinet of Ministries of Ukraine have the right of the legislative initiative (Article 93).
+According to the Constitution, the President, Members of Parliament, the Cabinet of Ministries and the National Bank of Ukraine have the right of the legislative initiative.

 The law adopted by the Verkhovna Rada goes to the President for signing and further promulgation.
-The President may either sign the new law, or veto and return it with propositions for additional considerations.
+The President may either sign a new law, or veto and return it with propositions for additional consideration.
 The Verkhovna Rada may overrule the President’s veto by two-thirds of constitutional membership.

 The law comes into force in ten days after the date of its official publication (unless otherwise stipulated by such law).

-The year 2003 was marked by the completion of the civil legislation reform – the new Civil Code that is based on the market principles was adopted in 2003.
-The Commercial Code was adopted along with the Civil Code, which also regulates private relations and defines the role of the State in the business.
-It is worth mentioning that the Commercial Code reflects the Soviet-type rules and regulates the private relations in the other way than the Civil Code does, and therefore contradicts with some provisions of the latter.
+The year 2003 was marked by the completion of the civil legislation reform–the new Civil Code that is based on the market principles was adopted on January 16, 2003 and came into force from January 1, 2004.
+Furthermore, the Commercial Code was adopted along with the Civil Code, which also regulates private relations and defines the role of the State in the business.
+It is worth mentioning that the Commercial Code reflects the Soviet-type rules and regulates the private relations in the other way than the Civil Code does and therefore contradicts with the provisions of the new Civil Code.

 The provisions of the Constitution of Ukraine are norms of a direct effect.
 Laws and other normative legal acts should be adopted on its basis and conform to it.

-There are a number of codified laws in the main areas of national legislation, such as the Civil Code, the Commercial Code, the Criminal Code, the Land Code, the Family Code, the Customs Code, the Code of Civil Procedure, the Code of Criminal Procedure, the Labor Code and the Air Code .
+There are a number of codified laws in the main areas of national legislation, such as the Civil Code, the Commercial Code, the Criminal Code, the Land Code, the Family Code, the Customs Code, the Code of Civil Procedure, the Code of Criminal Procedure, the Labor Code, the Air Code, etc.